-- how the society will hold meetings, make decisions and elect officers.
+- how your society will hold general meetings, make decisions, and elect or appoint officers

-To help you draft your constitution, we’ve created the Constitution Builder, a ‘do-it-yourself’ online tool for writing or revising your society’s rules.
+To help you draft your constitution, we have a 'do-it-yourself' online tool for writing or revising your society’s constitution — the Constitution Builder.

 How to use the Constitution Builder

 It is free to use the Constitution Builder.
 Once you finish, we'll send you a draft constitution as a Word document that you can then review with your members.